What is an Administrator?

 Is Administrator and Executor the same?

 Yes.
-Administrator and Executor are essentially the same thing.
+An Administrator and Executor are essentially the same.
 An executor is named in a Will while an administrator is not or there is not a will.
 In both instances, an executor and administrator is the individual who administers the estate.

-What are Administators given in Probate to prove they are administrator?
+What are Administators given in Probate to prove they are the administrator?